 The lender isn’t the only one taking a risk by dealing with someone who has poor credit.
 The person taking on the debt is taking on a risk too—the risk of not being able to pay back the balance on time.

 It’s important to think about an ideal, yet realistic, arrangement for you considering your poor-credit situation.
 Would you prefer to take on revolving debt or would you prefer to pay in regular installments?
 Does a secured or unsecured work better for you?
 What interest rate are you hoping to receive?

 Your personal situation will determine what repayment arrangement works best for you.
 Have answers to all of these questions in mind before applying.
 You don’t want to sign on the dotted line too quickly before you’ve had a chance to think it through.

 - Consider the Worst-case Scenario

 What happens if you can’t make your payments?
 That’s not a question you want to start thinking about only after you’ve taken on the debt and realized you’re not going to be able to meet the terms and conditions you’ve already agreed to.

 Before accepting an agreeement with a high interest rate, you also need to think about the never-ending fines and fees you’ll have to deal with if you can’t pay it back.

 Before taking out a secured option backed by a valuable asset, think about whether you’d be able to handle not having it in your life.
 If you’re considering staking your house to a secured agreement so you can quit your day job and start your own business, maybe that’s not worth the risk.
 Don’t use anything as collateral that you’re not prepared to lose.

-Where Should You Go to Get a Bad Credit Loan?
+Where Should You Go to Get Short Term Loans for Bad Credit?